Amal Elsana Alh'jooj: Activism

 As a child growing up in a patriarchal culture, Elsana Alh'jooj was often treated less fairly than her five younger brothers.
 This was a source of frustration throughout her childhood, and her grandmother helped her to direct that frustration towards the oppressive systems that perpetuated inequality, rather than individuals.
 Although Elsana Alh'jooj first became aware of patriarchy, she also soon became aware of how her community was harmed by government policies and gaps in systemic infrastructure that gave less support to Palestinian communities, including Bedouin communities.

-Elsana Ahl'jooj made her first political speech in second grade during a march against the 1982 Lebanon War, in which she protested the war and advocated for peace.
+Elsana Ahl'jooj delivered her first political speech in second grade during a march against the 1982 Lebanon War, protesting the war and advocating for peace.
 As she explained, "[A]fter that, when there would be a demonstration against government house demolitions or uprooting of trees from our village, I’d be the one to give the speech."
-When she was 12, she wrote a letter to her father advocating for herself to attend a Hebrew school in Haifa.
+When she was twelve, she wrote a letter to her father advocating for herself to attend a Hebrew school in Haifa.
 Although she was unsuccessful, her father praised her writing skills, and Elsana Alh'jooj has recognized this event as her first "formal attempt to stand up for women's rights".
 In the next few years she earned a reputation as a troublemaker after founding a literacy group to teach local women to read and write.
 At age 15, she was arrested during "a protest against Israel’s policy toward Palestinians at her high school", and subsequently spent a night in jail.
 While in jail, one police officer encouraged her to pursue her education to better drive change, a sentiment which inspired her future activism.

 When she was 17, Elsana Alh'jooj founded the first organization for Bedouin women, Desert Embroidery, which focuses on empowerment, job training and reinforcing the role of embroidery as both creative and social expression in [Bedouin] women’s lives".